mattweidman/covid-mapper/README.md

 ### Features
 * Floating point numbers in expressions. - Matt
-* Show world map, and allow clicking on countries to zoom in. - Matt
+* Allow clicking on countries to zoom in.
 * Show time chart for currently selected region under the map.
 * For people who don't want to think of their own expressions, have a menu with some sample options. - Sahana
 * Let users change the minimum/maximum values of the legend.